 When married couples are considering filing for Chapter 7, they can either file individually or jointly.
 In most cases, it’s advantageous for them to file jointly since doing so will protect more of their property and discharge more of their debts.

 Whoever is filing Chapter 7 should be working with a skilled bankruptcy attorney.
-Because the ins and outs of bankruptcy are complex, it is essential that you receive good legal counsel in deciding which steps are appropriate to take in you particular case.
-Beyond that, there are eligibility requirements, time limits and types of filing that require the knowledge of an experienced lawyer.
+Because the ins and outs of bankruptcy are complex, it is essential that you receive good legal counsel in deciding which steps are appropriate to take in your particular case.
+Beyond that, there are eligibility requirements, time limits, and types of filing that require the knowledge of an experienced lawyer.